Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 cd ~
 sudo mount /dev/sda1 /mnt
-sudo cp /home/pi/klipper/out/klipper.uf2 /mnt/ sudo umount /mnt
+sudo cp /home/pi/klipper/out/klipper.uf2 /mnt/
 ```
 - And now, type this command to retrieve the serial:
 ```
 ls /dev/serial/by-id/*
 ```
-- You should see 2 serials appear, that of the Fysetc Portable Input Shaper is the one with the mention `Klipper_rp2040`:
+- You should see 2 serials appear, one is your printer serial an other is the Fysetc Portable Input Shaper, the one with the mention `Klipper Rp2040`:

   <img src="https://user-images.githubusercontent.com/12702322/188280489-5db90d97-6f15-45a8-9f06-bd9da21b2cac.jpg" width="700">